paaland/node-jfs/readme.md

 * To download files or list files in folders that has a space either encapsulete in quotes or use a + character ("device/Home Videos" or device/Home+Videos)
 * When uploading folders the client will calculate the MD5 hash for the file and query JottaCloud before uploading the file.
 Only new or changed files are uploaded.
+* This client cannot create new devices.
+You have to use an existing device when uploading to JottaCloud (first part of destination URL).